LaxarJS/laxar/docs/manuals/widgets_and_activities.md

 It contains a property for each configurable feature, and it also allows to specify default values as needed.
 This makes it easy to provide self-documenting customization options for your widget.
 See the [reference section](#reference) for details on the widget specification.
+Note that this schema is _optional_.
+If a widget descriptor does not specify a schema, any configuration will be considered valid and passed to the widget controller, which can be useful for prototyping.
+However, it is strongly recommended to add a schema before releasing a widget or putting it into production, if only to _document_ the available configuration.

 ### Checking out the Result